Skip to product information

 • Soil Amendment: Amend heavy clay soils with organic matter to improve drainage.
 Adding pine bark or other acidic organic matter can also be beneficial.

-Relevant Keywords: Leucospermum, Naomi, Pincushion Flower, Firewheel Flower, South African shrub, evergreen shrub, red flowers, orange flowers, yellow flowers, drought-tolerant plant, pollinator-friendly plant, wildlife garden plant, USDA zone 9, USDA zone 10, USDA zone 11, spring blooming shrub, summer blooming shrub, container gardening, coastal garden plant, Protea family.
+Relevant Plants: Leucospermum, Naomi, Pincushion Flower, Firewheel Flower, South African shrub, evergreen shrub, red flowers, orange flowers, yellow flowers, drought-tolerant plant, pollinator-friendly plant, wildlife garden plant, USDA zone 9, USDA zone 10, USDA zone 11, spring blooming shrub, summer blooming shrub, container gardening, coastal garden plant, Protea family.

 View full details